MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of User Experience Virtualization (UE-V) rollback information for computers running in a non-persistent, pooled VDI environment.

 UE-V settings rollback data and checkpoints are normally stored only on the local computer.
 With this policy setting enabled, the rollback information is copied to the settings storage location when the user logs off or shuts down their VDI session.